emberjs/guides/source/tutorial/hbs-helper.md

 So far, our app is directly showing the user data from our Ember Data models.
 As our app grows, we will want to manipulate data further before presenting it to our users.
-For this reason, Ember offers handlebars template helpers to decorate the data in our templates.
+For this reason, Ember offers Handlebars template helpers to decorate the data in our templates.
 Let's use a handlebars helper to allow our users to quickly see if a property is "standalone" or part of a "Community".

-To get started, let's generate a helper for `rental-property-type`, note that helpers must have at least one dash, so we could not call our helper `type`:
+To get started, let's generate a helper for `rental-property-type`:

 ```shell
 ember g helper rental-property-type
 ```

-This will create two files, our helper and it's related test:
+This will create two files, our helper and its related test:

 ```shell
 installing helper